top of page

 ONE WORD CARDS

-Ask everyone to write down one word that says how they are feeling.
+Ask everyone to write down their names and one word that says how they are feeling.
 Ask them to put it up to the camera and take a screenshot of that!
 Send it to everyone later...doesn't take much effort and makes it more personal.

 02/